What is homeowners insurance and how does it work?

 Key takeaways

-- On average, homeowners insurance costs $1,428 a year.
-However, costs vary widely based on your home's characteristics, location and coverage needs.
+- On average, homeowners insurance in the U.S. costs $2,150 a year, or $179 per month.
+However, premiums vary widely based on your home’s characteristics, along with your location, coverage needs and more.

 What is homeowners insurance?

-- Home’s structure and belongings: Home insurance offers financial protection for the structure of a home as well as any belongings in the home in the case of a covered event.
+- Home’s structure and belongings: Home insurance offers financial protection for the structure of a home, as well as attached and detached structures and any personal belongings in the home in the case of a covered event.

-- Additional living expenses: Homeowners insurance generally covers additional living expenses you incur while repairs are being done — meaning should you need to stay in a hotel and dine out, your policy might cover those additional expenses.
+- Additional living expenses: Homeowners insurance generally covers additional living expenses you incur while repairs are being done up to a certain period of time or coverage limit.
+That means, should you need to stay in a hotel or pay to have your clothes laundered, your policy might help cover it.

-- Liability protection: A standard homeowners insurance policy comes with liability protection.
-If someone gets hurt while on your property or you are found at fault for damage to someone else’s property, your liability coverage might help pay for their expenses.
+- Liability protection: A standard homeowners insurance policy comes with liability protection, as well.
+If someone gets hurt while on your property or your negligence causes bodily harm or damage to someone else’s property, your liability coverage could help pay for their expenses.

 - Dwelling coverage